saucelabs/sauce-docs/docs/testrunner-toolkit/saucectl.md

 ```bash
 saucectl completion bash > /etc/bash_completion.d/saucectl
 ```
----

 #### macOS

 ```bash
 saucectl completion bash > /usr/local/etc/bash_completion.d/saucectl
 ```
----

 ### zsh

-If shell completion is not already enabled in your environment, you will need to enable it.
-You can execute the following once:
+If shell completion is not already enabled in your environment, enable it by executing the following once:

 ```bash
 $ echo "autoload -U compinit; compinit" >> ~/.zshrc
 ```
----

 To load completions for each session, execute once:

 ```bash
 saucectl completion zsh > "${fpath[1]}/_saucectl"
 ```
----

-You will need to start a new shell for this setup to take effect.
+Start a new shell to apply this setup.

 ### fish

 ```bash
 saucectl completion fish | source
 ```
----

 To load completions for each session, execute once:

 ```bash
 saucectl completion fish > ~/.config/fish/completions/saucectl.fish
 ```
----

 ### PowerShell

 ```bash
 saucectl completion powershell | Out-String | Invoke-Expression
 ```
----

-To load completions for every new session, run:
+To load completions for every new session, run the following and then source this file from your Powershell profile:

 ```bash
 saucectl completion powershell > saucectl.ps1
 ```
----

-and source this file from your PowerShell profile.